Edit on GitHub

 Tunnel

-Tunnel is the sixth mission of AutoRace.
-TurtleBot3 passes the tunnel successfully.
+Tunnel is the sixth mission of TurtleBot3 AutoRace 2020.
+The TurtleBot3 must avoid obstacles in the unexplored tunnel and exit successfully.

 How to Run Tunnel Mission

 NOTE: Change the navigation parameters in the turtlebot3/turtlebot3_navigation/param/ file.
-If you slam and make a new map, Place the new map to turtlebot3_autorace package you’ve placed /turtlebot3_autorace/turtlebot3_autorace_driving/maps/.
+If you slam and make a new map, Place the new map in the turtlebot3_autorace package you’ve placed in /turtlebot3_autorace/turtlebot3_autorace_driving/maps/.

 1. Close all terminals or terminate them with Ctrl + C